Learning, Play, and Your 1- to 3-Month-Old

 In the first month or two of life, newborns depend on others to initiate interaction.
 But by the end of the third month your baby will engage you with facial expressions and vocalizations.
 You'll begin to see your baby's personality emerge!

 Your baby will carefully watch your facial expressions and listen to your voice, responding to you with coos and gurgles.
 At around 2 months, your baby will respond to your smile with a smile.
 Between 3 and 4 months, most infants can squeal with delight and laugh out loud.

-Babies will learn to open and shut their fists and can hold a rattle placed in their hands.
+Babies will start to open and shut their fists, opening up new possibilities.
+They can hold a rattle placed in their hands.
 They'll soon discover that they're the one that made the rattle make noise!

 Respond to coos and gurgling with sounds of your own.
 Encourage your baby to keep using his or her voice.
 In this way, your little one learns about language and back-and-forth conversation.

 Provide colorful toys of different textures, shapes, and sizes for your baby to hold and explore.
 This is a good age to introduce an infant gym with interesting objects that dangle for your baby to swat at.
 Or hold a toy just out of reach for your baby to reach for, swat, and grab hold of.
 But don't string up toys on cribs or other baby equipment — your baby could get tangled in them.

 Watch for signs — fussing, squirming, or crying — that your little one might be ready for a break.